Skip to main content

 Internal Components

-The central processing unit (CPU), serving as the brain of the computer system, is responsible for executing instructions.
+The central processing unit (CPU), the computer system's brain, executes instructions.

 Since it handles the majority of computations, the CPU is the most crucial part of a computer.